margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the people working in 7-11
 * Grateful for the electric lines outside of apartments
 * Grateful for technology design
+* Grateful for the trashcan on the street

 <br>